4.41 from 22 votes

-Let’s face it, a lot of black bean soup is bland, lackluster, and even mysterious in color.
+Let’s face it: a lot of black bean soup is bland, lackluster, and even mysterious in color.
 But not this Black Bean Soup recipe from my friends at America’s Test Kitchen!
 It has bold, robust flavors and deep, dark colors (no purples or greys).

 I highly recommend this Black Bean Soup recipe.
-It takes a while, but making it from scratch is SO worth it.
+It takes a while, but making it from scratch is worth it.
 It even tastes better than any restaurant’s black bean soup!

-Ingredients and Cost
+Ingredients and Estimated Cost

 Per Serving Cost: $0.92